sabhiram/go-wol/README.md

     wol list

-To delete an alias:
+Delete an alias:

     wol remove skynet

+Store an alias to a MAC using a default interface:

+    wol alias skynet 00:11:22:aa:bb:cc eth0

-To specify the Broadcast Port and IP
+Specify the Broadcast Port and IP

 ```
 wol wake 00:11:22:aa:bb:cc -b 255.255.255.255 -p 7